Stainless steel 302 AISI - Z12CN18-09

 Select the desired form, standard, or specification and place your order with one click.
 A member of our sales team will contact you promptly to finalize your order.

-Strengths and weaknesses of the chemical composition of AISI 302
+Advantages and Limitations of the chemical composition of AISI 302

 Using 302: Heat treatment, machining and forming